tmsw24/SVBackup/README.md

 - A **command-line interface (CLI)**
 - A **graphical user interface (GUI)**
 - Configurable paths stored in `settings.json`
+- Ability to fix the UI of imported save files

 ## Requirements
 - A Windows operating system